 How would our pastor and/or staff be impacted by a disaffiliation from the UMC?

-Our pastor and lay leadership have a strong relationship and will continue to dialogue openly as this discernment develops.
-We have high hopes that our church and our pastor will stay together for the foreseeable future.
+Our pastor and lay leadership have a strong relationship and will continue to dialogue openly.
+We have hopes that our church and our pastor will stay together should we choose to disaffiliate.
+Should we choose to remain a UMC that is less clear.